m-schaeffler/node-red-my-nodes/node-red-contrib-lora/README.md

 ## Usage

-By combining this 5 nodes, you can receive and send LoRaWan messages via a compatible gateway.
+By combining this five nodes, you can receive and send LoRaWan messages via a compatible gateway.

 ### lora server